marmayogi/UTF8Map-Win/README.md

 This will display two strings `தமிழ் தங்களை வரவேற்கிறது!` and `Tamil Welcomes You!`.

-Note that the strings for `show` operator are in Hexadecimal format embeded within angular brackets.
+Note that the strings for `show` operator are in Hexadecimal format embedded within angular brackets.
 Operator `show` extracts 2 bytes at a time and maps this CID (16 bit value) to a Glyph.
 The first 4 Hex digits in the 1st string is `0019` whose decimal equivalent is `25`.
 This maps to glyph `த`.

 In order to use this font `t42`, each string (created from character set of a `ttf`) should be converted into hexadecimal string by hand which is practically impossible and therefore this font becomes futile.